xebialabs-community/xlr-qualys-plugin/README.md

 ```bash
 ./gradlew clean build
 ```
 The built plugin, along with other files from the build, can then be found in the _build_ folder.
-This plugin leverages [nebula.release](https://github.com/nebula-plugins/nebula-release-plugin).
-The default values for `release.scope` and `release.useLastTag` are `'patch'` and `true`, respectively.

 ### Adding the plugin to XL Release